rosaliafx/Rosalia/README.md

 # Rosalia #

-Rosalia is a concurrency-aware build automation tool that utilize monadic query-comprehension syntax to allow writing tasks in concise and strongly-typed manner using C#.
+Rosalia is a concurrency-aware build automation tool that utilize monadic query-comprehension syntax for writing tasks in concise and strongly-typed manner using C#.

+## Why?

 * use the same language for both main codebase and build script
 * get debugging, refactoring and testing tools to work for build "scripts" out of the box
 * utilize any third-party .NET library for build task purposes

+## Quick example

 ```C#
 var fooTask = Task(                   /**********************/